Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

 - On your resume, whenever you can put numbers behind your claims, you should.
 - It's notoriously difficult to get a job as a principal investigator (PI).
 - Of all biology postdocs, about 27 percent will obtain a tenure-track faculty job.
-- The chances of you getting some sort of research job as an academic is about 30-40 percent.
+- The chances of you getting some sort of research job as an academic is about 30-40%.
 - Postdocs are additional years spent in a lab to gain more experience.
 - The main reason to pursue a postdoc fellowship is to stay in academia because they're necessary steps for tenure-track faculty jobs.
 - In most cases, doing a traditional academic postdoc won't give you an advantage in industry jobs.